Anne makes learning to play the harp fun and interesting!

 you are interested in half hour or full hour lessons, whether you prepay, and whether

-you will be taking lessons at the music store, in Anne’s studio, or online.
+you will be taking lessons at the Placerville Music Academy, at Anne’s studio, or online.

 Ready to schedule your first lesson with Anne Roos?

 Phone 530-541-2575 for more information, including lesson and harp